rackerlabs/rackspace-how-to/content/managed-operations/rackspace-ssl-certificates.md

 After you have purchased a certificate, a ticket is generated, which provides the process for certificate installation.

-To learn more about the type of certificates, click on **Compare SSL Certificate** in the **Certificate Type** section to see a comparison chart that shows the following information:
+To learn more about the certificate types, click on **Compare SSL Certificate** in the **Certificate Type** section to see a comparison chart that shows the following information:

 - Pricing by SSL type and duration
-- Details for the SSL, which you can see by clicking on the SSL column heading
+- Details for the SSL, which you can see by clicking on the **SSL** column heading
 - Feature comparison by SSL type

 ### After you have a certificate

-For help installing your new ssl certificate, see [Install an SSL certificate on Apache](/how-to/installing-an-ssl-certificate-on-apache/)
+For help installing your new SSL certificate, see [Install an SSL certificate on Apache](/how-to/installing-an-ssl-certificate-on-apache/)